 The continuum hypothesis is based on the mathematics of ‘infinite sets’.
 The prime example of this are the ‘whole’ numbers, that traditionally appear on the number line.

-This problem led to the conjecture of the continuum hypothesis, which posed an interesting question.
-Is there an infinite set that is greater than that of the whole numbers, yet smaller that that of the real numbers.
-Whilst this challenge was the great set out to be solved in the 20th century, it has only been shown that under the current axioms of our mathematics a solution is not possible. therefore, logically, if a solution should be found, then it may well require a radical overhaul of our mathematical perspective.
+Whilst this challenge was the greatest mathematical problem of the 1900s, it was only been shown that under the current axioms of our mathematics a solution is not possible.
+Therefore, logically, if a solution should be found, then it may well require a radical overhaul of our mathematical perspective.
 For the nature of infinity lies at the heart of all numeration, right down to the simplest of calculations.

 THE